 (4) Residents under 64 years of age are given a 100 RMB public transportation subsidy, and seniors 65 years and older do not have annual accident insurance fees collected;

-(5) Village residents participating in the insurance system are given one free health check;
+(5) Village residents under 60 years old are given one free health check;

 (6) Those who have lawfully registered with the city's market supervision and management departments, engaging in low-profit projects, may apply for interest free subsidized loans of 100,000 RMB, for periods not exceeding 2 years;